rydmike/flex_color_picker/README.md

 ),
 ```

 You can use same the `ColorIndicator` Widget that the `ColorPicker` uses internally as a color indicator.
-Here we use it in a `ListTile` as its trailing property to show the selected color.
-The `ColorPicker` also includes `ColorTools`, a set of static helper functions, that you can use to display names of the standard material colors, and their shade index value, as well as an optional Flutter style Hex color code.
+Here we use it in a `ListTile`, that we add above the `ColorPicker` and use the `ColorIndicator` as its trailing property to show the selected color.
+The `ColorPicker` also includes `ColorTools`, a set of helper functions, that you can use to display names of the standard material colors, and their shade index value, as well as an optional Flutter style Hex color code.
 Below we use `ColorTools.materialNameAndCode` in a `ListTile` `subtitle` property to describe the selected color.
 We show its Material color name and index and Flutter style HEX code.
-We also use `ColorTools.nameThatColor` function, that will name any provided color based on the closest matching color from a list consisting of 1566 named colors.
+We also use `ColorTools.nameThatColor` function, that will name any color based on the closest matching color from a list consisting of 1566 colors and names.

 ```dart
 ListTile(